nicktaras/blender-shortcuts/README.md

 A clever trick can be adding two objects, one rotates and the other moves up and down.

+# Vertex Groups

+If you paint on the mesh, a vertex group is created for the bone.
+If you paint on vertices outside the group, the painted vertices are automatically added to the vertex group.
+If you have a symmetrical mesh and a symmetrical armature you can use the option X Mirror.

+Examples of use:

+- A cloth where you choose a vertex group, the cloth will only fall at the part where the group is not selected
+- Particle System where you choose where particles will emit from

 # Armature

 Pose mode shows that just the tail moves, not the head.